brettohland/fuckingformatstyle/content/_includes/listStyle.md

 {{< hint type=tip >}}

 The `memberStyle:` parameter accepts any `FormatStyle` value.
-This means that you can fully customize how each item within the list is formatted for display by using the options outlined througout the rest of this site.
+This means that you can fully customize how each item within the list is formatted for display by using the options outlined throughout the rest of this site.

 {{</hint>}}